Tarbes: Fountains and squares

 The city has many fountains.
 The Place Marcadieu and Place Verdun reproduce the same pattern: They each have two fountains spread at either ends and not in the middle.

 Félicité Duvignau initiated this peculiarity, in Place Marcadieu, by bequest wishing for the building of fountains at each end of this vast esplanade.
 This relates to an eponymous Baltard-type market hall building in 1883.
 Inaugurated in 1897, the monumental fountain of the Quatre-Vallées, combining cast iron and sculpture, figures the valleys of Bagnères, Aure, Argelès and the plain of Tarbes.
 At the other end of the square, the more modest "Source de l'amour" [Source of love], presents an echo of the style.

 The Montaut fountain is set at the centre of this public space and was moved close to the square of the same name.
 Named after its donor, it is carved in stone by Nelli of the Pyrenees and was first erected in 1874.

 In 2008, the ensemble was further complemented by the construction of a nearby square planted with palm trees, in the north of its namesake Sainte-Thérèse Church.

 The Place de Verdun has fountains of a much more contemporary appearance.
 To the south, the Grande Fontaine [Great Fountain] forms a playful bell of water.
 It is assisted in the north by the Droits de l'Enfant [Rights of the Child] fountain, where a water jet raises a ball which can be rotated by only the force of the wrist.

 The Alhambra fountain, a replica of the mythical Alhambra fountain in Granada, Spain.
 The fountain is located at 43 Rue Maréchal-Foch in an open-air shopping area.
 Around the fountain is a landscaping of greenery.

 The Fontaine de l'Inondation [Fountain of the Flood] which was installed in the Place de Verdun in 1901 was relocated, in 1934, to the Place de la Courteboule in the Soult quarter.
 It features a family and its goat fleeing the waters contained therein.
 This is an allusion to the flood of 1875.

-Other fountains can also be mentioned such as the one of the Cours Reffye, the one in Place Saint-Jean and that of La Gespe in the Place André-Guerlain.
+Other fountains can also be mentioned such as that of the Cours Reffye, the one in Place Saint-Jean and that of La Gespe in the Place André-Guerlain.